urbanjost/M_CLI2/README.md

    M_CLI2(3f) is a Fortran module that will crack the command line when given a prototype string that looks very much like an invocation of the program.
 Calls are then made for each parameter name to set the variables appropriately in the program.

-One approach is isolate all the parsing to the beginning of the program, which is generally just a few lines:
+   One approach is to isolate all the parsing to the beginning of the program, which is generally just a few lines:
 ```fortran
    program compartmentalized
    use M_CLI2, only : set_args, get_args, s=>sget, r=>rget, i=>iget, l=>lget